 Under our economic assumptions, all three feedstocks generate a highly positive internal rate of return across technology configurations.
 This suggests that these would be financially worthwhile enterprises at scale in California.
-The internal rate of return for hydrogen from MSW is higher (62%) than those of agricultural residues (51%) and forest biomass (39%) with carbon capture and storage.
-Without CCS, the internal rate of return for hydrogen from MSW is 45%, compared to agricultural residues (34%) and forest biomass (24%).
+The internal rate of return for hydrogen from MSW is higher (21%) than those of agricultural residues (19%) and forest biomass (16%) with carbon capture and storage.
+Without CCS, the internal rate of return for hydrogen from MSW is 16%, compared to agricultural residues (13%) and forest biomass (9%).
 This favorable result for MSW is due its lower lifecycle carbon intensity.
 MSW feedstock can produce extremely low-carbon and carbon negative fuels, primarily from avoided methane emissions associated with landfilling of waste.
-This leads to a higher amount of $CO_2$ tonnes abated per year under the LCFS.
+This leads to a higher amount of CO_2 tonnes abated per year under the LCFS.
 MSW generates 60% more LCFS credits than forest residues.

-For the gasoline production with carbon capture and storage, MSW yields the highest IRR of 46%.
-This is followed by agricultural residues with 20% IRR and forest biomass with 13%.
+For the gasoline production with carbon capture and storage, MSW yields the highest IRR of 16%.
+This is followed by agricultural residues with 6% IRR and forest biomass with 3%.
 When carbon capture and storage is not integrated, the internal rate of return for the three cases drops while still remaining positive.
-The IRRs for gasoline without carbon capture and storage for forest residues, agricultural residues and MSW are 11%, 15% and 31% respectively.
+The IRRs for gasoline without carbon capture and storage for forest residues, agricultural residues and MSW are 2%, 4% and 10% respectively.
 These results indicate that the financial benefit of carbon capture and storage from gasoline production is less pronounced than for hydrogen.
-While gasoline production yields positive returns across feedstocks, it is less profitable than hydrogen production.
+While gasoline production yields positive returns across feedstocks, it is less profitable than hydrogen production and yields IRRs less than the weighted average cost of capital for both forest biomass and agricultural residues.